 Filing systems should be consolidated and pared down twice a year to avoid overload.
 I like to do this once after tax season and once after Thanksgiving.
 It helps me make sure I’m only saving what’s needed and not wasting storage on garbage.

 Ok lady, time to take action and stop procrastinating.
 Spend some time this weekend getting your important home info organized, filed, safe, and easily accessible for when you need it.
-Start by grabbing the HERO Starter Kit and building your home binder, then ease into tackling that filing cabinet (or over-stuffed shoe box) and digitizing your documents.
+Start by grabbing the Organized-ish Essential Bundle and building your home binder, then ease into tackling that filing cabinet (or over-stuffed shoe box) and digitizing your documents.

 And let me know in the comments below how organizing your important home info can change the game for you personally.
 I’d love to know how finally getting organized in your home office can impact your home, and your sanity. 🙂